monarch-initiative/loinc2hpo/docs/source/Intro to FHIR.rst

     "reference": "Organization\/f001",
     "display": "Burgers University Medical Centre"
   }
   }

-``Patient`` resource is critical in cases when the interpretation of an observation, e.g. height or weight, dependents on the sex, age or other relevant information.
-In this case, the link to subject in ``Observation`` become critical as it allows retrieval of the related ``Patient`` resource.
+``Patient`` is essential in cases when the interpretation of an observation, e.g. height or weight, dependents on the sex, age or other relevant information of the patient.
+In this case, one can retrieve ``Patient`` with the link in the "subject" field of ``Observation``.